 Susan's experience in the trauma-informed approach to behavioral intervention and support with ACEs science, resilience-building expertise to organizations seeking to transform escalated environments into calm, supportive, productive, and equitable systems has included leadership in Resilient Sacramento and currently Resilient Yolo, ACEs trainer, former Behavior Specialist/Analyst, Moderate/Severe Teacher to Consultant, Susan has certifications and/or experience in training Restorative Practices, Emotionally Focused Family Therapy (externship), Mindful Leader, Mindful Based Stress Reduction, Positive Behavior Interventions and Supports, Healing Trauma and Addiction (Gabor Mate), Narcissistic Abuse Masterclass, NICABM certificates:Treatment of Trauma Master Series, The Neurobiology of Trauma, Working With Pain of Abandonment, Working With Core Beliefs, Why The Vagel Systems Holds The Key to Trauma Treatment, and many more.

-Connect with our collective and begin your shift towards a new vision today.
+Connect with our collective and begin your shift towards understanding the importance of this learning.

 Our partners combine decades of collective experience to create our vision, to build connected, aware and resilient environments.